ducgt/bowling-solitaire-phaser/README.md

 > Bowling solitaire implementation made in [Phaser](http://phaser.io).
 Based on the Bowling Solitaire game by Sid Sackson described in his book [A Gamut of Games](http://www.amazon.com/A-Gamut-Games-Sid-Sackson/dp/0486273474).

+## Preview

+You can play the latest version of the game [here](https://bowling-solitaire-demo.herokuapp.com/).

+Supports mobile!

 ## Requirements

 You can either just take the game source (`game.js`) or use the built in server to host the file.
 If you just want the game source, you can skip the installation steps and you will not need anything else.